EASA CZIB CZIB-2017-02R19

 What To Do

-Operators should avoid flying in Libyan airspace at all altitudes except for flights to coastal airports, which must approach from the sea, coordinate fully with local authorities and air traffic control, and be based on a robust risk assessment.
-Stakeholders must incorporate this information into their operational risk management and follow guidance from their national authorities and the European Information Sharing and Cooperation Platform on Conflict Zones.
-The extended validity requires adherence until at least 30 April 2026 unless reviewed earlier.
+Air operators should avoid operating in Libyan airspace at all altitudes except for flights to coastal airports, which require approach from the sea, full coordination with local authorities and air traffic control, and a robust risk assessment.
+Operators must also continuously monitor updates from Libyan and neighboring states' aviation authorities and follow guidance from their national regulators.
+These measures remain valid until at least 31 July 2026 unless reviewed earlier.

 AI-generated summary from official EASA source document.
 Always verify against the original.